The Barnyard Battle

-The Barnyard Battle is a Mickey Mouse short animated film first released on June 1, 1929, as part of the Mickey Mouse film series.
+The Barnyard Battle is a 1929 American animated short film directed by Ub Iwerks.
+It is the seventh film of the Mickey Mouse film series.
 It was the seventh Mickey Mouse short to be produced, the fourth of that year.
 As the title implies, it features a battle between an invading army of cats and an army of mice trying to defend their homes and farms.
+It was released on June 1, 1929 by Celebrity Productions.
+Columbia Pictures reissued the film after Walt Disney Productions switched distributors.